MicrosoftEdge/Demos/webamp/README.md

 ## TODO

-* Fall back to input[type=file] for browsers that don't support File System Access.
+* Use input[type=file] instead of File System Access to make it work everywhere.
 * Add the ability to drag/drop songs in the playlist to re-order them.
-* Make it installable.
 * Make use of PWA features to make it a great desktop experience:
-  * WCO.
-  * Shortcuts.
+  * Shortcuts (caveat: shortcuts launch a new instance, and can't autoplay music since this requires user interaction).
   * Sharing and share target.
   * File handler for audio songs and loading custom skins.
   * Protocol handler to add new songs via remote URLs.